 Notable features: Fitness center, banquet and meeting rooms; within walking distance of shops and eateries.

 Downtown revitalization has breathed new life into Florence, and the addition of this hotel has helped drive the effort.
-The bustling railroad town, home of the South Carolina Pecan Festival, is the county seat and has long served as the Pee Dee's hot spot for shopping, dining and entertainment.
+The bustling railroad town, home of the SC Pecan Music and Food Festival, is the county seat and has long served as the Pee Dee's hot spot for shopping, dining and entertainment.
 You can now find all three just steps from this hotel's front door.

 If you want an upscale lodging experience along with a Southern welcome, this is your place.
 Whether you stay for one day or several, chances are you'll be on a first-name basis with staff members before check-out.
 Exposed brick hearkens back to the building's 1920s hardware-store roots.
 Guest rooms are designed for pure comfort with fine bedding, nightly turndown service and room service.
 The experience is all luxury, but without the stuffiness prevalent in some metropolitan hotels.

 Notable features: On-site day spa, penthouse suite with rooftop terrace, business center; within walking distance of art galleries, restaurants, wine bar, brewery, coffee houses, shopping and the Francis Marion University Performing Arts Center.